-It’s never good to judge a book by its cover, but that isn’t the case when it comes to bananas.
+It’s never good to judge a book by its cover, but that isn’t the case when it comes to banana.
 Yes, it’s what’s on the inside that counts, but it’s what’s on the outside of this fruit that lets you know what you’re getting.

 All bananas are rich in potassium and help diminish water retention, which is why they are one of the healthiest carbs for your six pack.
 But that’s where the similarities end.